CVE-2025-25020: CWE-1287 Improper Validation of Specified Type of Input in IBM QRadar Suite Software

 Technical Analysis

-CVE-2025-25020 is a vulnerability identified in IBM QRadar Suite Software versions 1.10.12.0 through 1.11.2.0, as well as IBM Cloud Pak for Security versions 1.10.0.0 through 1.10.11.0.
-The issue stems from improper validation of API input data types, classified under CWE-1287 (Improper Validation of Specified Type of Input).
-Specifically, an authenticated user can exploit this flaw by submitting crafted API requests with invalid or unexpected data types, which the software fails to properly validate.
-This improper validation can lead to a denial of service (DoS) condition, where the affected system becomes unavailable or unresponsive.
-The vulnerability requires the attacker to have some level of authentication (privileged or non-privileged user credentials) but does not require user interaction beyond the API request.
-The CVSS v3.1 base score is 6.5, indicating a medium severity level, with the vector indicating network attack vector (AV:N), low attack complexity (AC:L), privileges required (PR:L), no user interaction (UI:N), unchanged scope (S:U), no impact on confidentiality or integrity (C:N/I:N), but high impact on availability (A:H).
-No known exploits are currently reported in the wild, and no official patches or mitigation links are provided at this time.
-The vulnerability affects critical security monitoring and incident response tools, which are integral to enterprise security operations.
+CVE-2025-25020 is a vulnerability identified in IBM QRadar Suite Software versions 1.10.12.0 through 1.11.2.0 and IBM Cloud Pak for Security versions 1.10.0.0 through 1.10.11.0.
+The issue stems from improper validation of API data input types, classified under CWE-1287 (Improper Validation of Specified Type of Input).
+Specifically, an authenticated user can exploit this flaw by submitting crafted API requests that the software fails to properly validate, leading to a denial of service (DoS) condition.
+The vulnerability does not impact confidentiality or integrity but affects availability by potentially causing the QRadar system or Cloud Pak for Security components to crash or become unresponsive.
+The CVSS v3.1 score is 6.5 (medium severity), reflecting that the attack vector is network-based (AV:N), requires low attack complexity (AC:L), but does require privileges (PR:L) and no user interaction (UI:N).
+The scope remains unchanged (S:U), and the impact is limited to availability (A:H) without affecting confidentiality or integrity.
+No known exploits are reported in the wild as of the publication date (June 3, 2025), and no patches have been linked yet.
+This vulnerability is significant because IBM QRadar is widely used for security information and event management (SIEM), and Cloud Pak for Security is a critical security orchestration platform.
+A DoS in these systems could disrupt security monitoring and incident response capabilities, potentially leaving organizations blind to ongoing threats or unable to react promptly.

 Potential Impact